iamjaypatel/College/README.md

 # College
-From all of Computer Science courses that I took while attending University of Pittsburgh (School of Computing and Information).
+  - From all of Computer Science courses that I took while attending University of Pittsburgh (School of Computing and Information).
+  - More Classes to come
 # Disclaimer
-Please do not use any code from here.
+  - Please do not use any code from here.